7 results for tag: Friendship

 A Cure for Loneliness – How To Make Connects That Count

 I am not aware of anyone who has not experienced loneliness at some point in their lives.
 Everyone experiences loneliness or isolation.
 For many, it is an ongoing struggle.
-People often assume that others that are always surrounded by friends and/or family do not experience loneliness.
-This assumption is not correct.
-We can experience loneliness no matter how many people are in our loves, loneliness is not an exclusive club for those who are shy, awkward or introverted.
-Loneliness can effect anyone, even "The Cool People".
-Before we get to the article on A Cure For Loneliness, here is a short video with Johann Hari.
-He is a controversial author, journalist and explorer of life and people.
-He has great ideas, even if he is not always on target about why things are the way they are.
-I think you will enjoy his talk on loneliness.
+People often assume that others whose friends and/or family always surround them do not experience loneliness.
+This assumption needs to be corrected.
+We can experience loneliness no matter how many people are in our lives; loneliness is not an exclusive club for those who are shy, awkward, or introverted.
+Loneliness can affect anyone, even "The Cool People".
+Before we get to the article A Cure For Loneliness, here is a short video with Johann Hari.
+He is a controversial author, journalist, and explorer of life and people.
+He has great ideas, even if he is only sometimes on target about why things are how they are.
+You will enjoy his talk on loneliness.
 It is less than four minutes. https://youtu.be/bC2Na1E3iVg ...

 A Valuable Life Lesson – The Mayonnaise Jar

-A Valuable Life Lesson For A Happier Life is an interesting demonstration of some important life lessons about priorities and relationships. https://youtu.be/SqGRnlXplx0 What are your thought on A Valuable Life Lesson For A Happier Life?
+A Valuable Life Lesson For A Happier Life is an interesting demonstration of some important life lessons about priorities and relationships. https://youtu.be/SqGRnlXplx0 What are your thoughts on A Valuable Life Lesson For A Happier Life?
 Does it apply to your relationships, career, family, health or spiritual life?
 What do you disagree with this demonstration of A Valuable Life Lesson For A Happier Life?
-Other posts you may enjoy: Open Up – School of Life Building Bridges or Building Walls It’s Never Too Late To Be Amazing Number One Reason Most Relationships Struggle Listening ...
+Other posts you may enjoy: Open Up – School of Life Building Bridges or Building Walls It’s Never Too Late To Be Amazing Number One Reason Most Relationships Struggle Listening as an Art and Skill to Improv...

 Stop saying sorry if you want to say thank you: A seriously insightful cartoon